-Rocky Mountain Spotted Fever is an infection spread by tick bites.
+Rocky Mountain Spotted Fever is a tick-borne infection.
 The infection is named after the area where it was first detected, the Rocky Mountains.
 Rocky Mountain Spotted Fever (RMSF) is still most often found in the U.S. Southeast, but people have been infected in many other states.
 Most cases, over 60%, occur in North Carolina, Tennessee, Oklahoma, Arkansas, and Missouri.
 The infection is also in Canada, Mexico, Central America and South America.
 Rocky Mountain Spotted Fever is a rare illness, affecting between 250 to 2,000 people per year in the U.S., but it can be fatal if not treated.

 As with all infections, Rocky Mountain Spotted Fever can trigger sepsis.
-Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
+Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.

 How Rocky Mountain Spotted Fever spreads

 You cannot catch RMSF from another person.
-It can only be transmitted by a tick that is carrying R. rickettsia.
+It can only be transmitted by a tick carrying R. rickettsia.
 Most commonly these ticks are the American dog tick (Dermacentor variabilis), Rocky Mountain wood tick (Dermacentor andersoni), or brown dog tick (Rhipicephalus sanguineus).

 A tick must be attached to your skin and remain there for between four and 10 hours to transmit the infection to you.
 Unfortunately, you probably won’t know you have been bitten you because it’s unlikely you would feel it, and the tick may fall off after the bite.
 Or, you may find the tick, but only after it has been there for several hours.